2025-spring-rcc-puhp-cis-csc-11/libp-deploy/FUNCTIONS.md

 1. The integer you wish to convert
 2. The address of a character buffer where the string can be written

+### libPuhfessorP_float64ToString

+The ```libPuhfessorP_float64ToString``` function will convert a 64-bit IEEE 754 floating point number to a string.

+Arguments:

+1. The 64-bit float you wish to convert
+2. The address of a character buffer where the string can be written

 ## Debugging Functions